gnebbia/vim_notes/README.md

-                              "the current line with the output of the command `:%! <command>`               "substitutes the current entire buffer with the "output of the command `:sort`                       "sort all lines
+                              "the current line with the output of the command `:%! <command>`               "substitutes the current entire buffer with the "output of the command `:%!grep '^C'`                "removes from the file all the lines except the "ones respecting the mentioned regex `:%!grep -v '^C'`             "removes from the file all the lines who do not "respect the mentioned regex `:sort`                       "sort all lines
 `:sort!`                      "sort all lines in reverse `:sort u`                     "sort all lines and remove duplicates